 From 1961 to 1974, historic windmills and houses were relocated to Zaanse Schans and opened to the public.
 The museum was built in 1994 and there are now only a few windmills left.

 The outdoors area surrounding the buildings is free to explore.
 Admission and opening hours vary based on the specific building.
 We used the I Amsterdam City Card and it was accepted at all of the buildings we visited.
 You can also purchase the Zaanse Schans Card from the Visitors Center.
-Check the schedule first since a few of the buildings are closed during the week and off-season.
+A few of the buildings are closed during the week and off-season.

 Before reaching the windmills, there are a variety of shops and museums.
 It was a bit congested earlier in the day so we walked to the windmills first (particularly since that was the area Evan was focused on) and came back to the shops later.

 The Klompenmakerij is a Clog workshop.
 This workshop is open daily and admission is free.
 It holds one of the largest collection of clogs and there are often demonstrations.
 For those looking for clog souvenirs, there are plenty to choose from.